KarthikL1729/Y86-64-processor-in-Verilog/Final_report.md

 - `inst`: register that is used to fetch 10 bytes from `insmem` at the location pointed to by PC
 - Forwarded values from future stages, which are used in PC preditcion and selection

-The instructions are hardcoded into the processor in this stage in an `initial` block.
+The instructions are hardcoded into the processor in this stage in an `initial` block as the instruction memory is local to the fetch stage.

 \pagebreak

 ## Stage 2: Decode

 In this stage, the instruction is decoded from the `icode` value and the required values (usually `valA` and `valB`) are obtained from the registers `rA` and `rB` which are read from the central register bank according to operand specifiers that were obtained from the fetch stage.
 The stack pointer is also required for a few of these instructions.
 Data forwarding is also used here from further stages, as decode is where we require the updated values for instructions.
 We have also only accessed `regarr` here, and hence, all the operations for the write back stage have been taken care of here as well.
+Essentially, due to the presence of the reg file in this stage, the writeback operation from the writeback stage also occurs here.
+This is the stage that varies the most from its SEQ implementation, as the processes of data forwarding have been added, and the stage has been merged (on a hardware level) with the writeback stage.

 ### Inputs